raddatzk/spring-boot-starter-occp/README.md

 # Spring Boot Starter OCPP

-This project aims to provide a spring boot starter for [ocpp][openchargealliance]
+This project aims to provide a spring boot starter for [ocpp](https://www.openchargealliance.org/)

 #### Note

-Currently this starter is not available on [Maven Central][mavencentral], as the underlying library [java-ocpp][java-ocpp] is not yet available and thus hinders a proper ci integration.
+Currently this starter is not available on [Maven Central](https://mvnrepository.com/), as the underlying library [java-ocpp][https://github.com/ChargeTimeEU/Java-OCA-OCPP] is not yet available and thus hinders a proper ci integration.

 For now follow those steps:
 * `cd /tmp`